alwex/php-casperjs/README.md

 It is easy to integrate into PHPUnit test case.

-Making webcrawler has never been so easy !
+Making webcrawler has never been so easy!

 Installation
 ------------